-Learning Outcomes Assessed Learning Tasks Assessment Type Weighting K2, S1, S2, S3, A1, A3 Present ideas in a format that combines written and visual content and addresses a topic relating to thematic, stylistic and/or narrative conventions in film/s.
-The task is designed for students to demonstrate developing understanding of course content.
-Poster or presentation 25-35% K1, K2, K4, S2, S3, A2 Apply knowledge of set texts and key concepts in responses to short answer questions, designed to demonstrate coverage of course content.
+Learning Outcomes Assessed Learning Tasks Assessment Type Weighting K2, S1, S2, S3, A1, A3 Present an argument in the form of a short essay addressing a topic about a key concept, period, movement or stylistic developments relating to course content.
+Analytical paper 25-35% K1, K2, K4, S2, S3, A2 Apply knowledge of set texts and key concepts in responses to short answer questions, designed to demonstrate coverage of course content.
 The test will be in either face-to-face or online mode, with the mode being used to be announced at the beginning of the semester.
-Test 25-35% K3, K4, S2, S3, S4, A1, A4 Research and apply relevant scholarship to an analysis of texts, by responding to a topic that relates to course content.
-Task is designed to demonstrate cumulative understanding of course content Research Essay 30-40%
+Test 25-35% K3, K4, S2, S3, S4, A1, A4 Research and apply relevant scholarship to an analysis of texts.
+The topic is to be developed by the student in consultation with the course coordinator.
+Task is designed to demonstrate cumulative understanding of course content.
+Research Essay 30-40%